informatici/openhospital/README.md

 - contribute code patches to one of the components

 > NB: GitHub Issues are disabled on the repositories of individual components.
-They are only enabled on this repository, with the purpose of collecting reports of bugs and issues about this repository only.
+They are enabled on this repository to collect bug reports from end users and issues about this repository only.
 Instead, Jira is used to collect issues and plan the development across all OH components.

 ## Documentation